Did You Know...

 - Because we can teach language as we teach reading.

 Good pre-literacy skills in the early years strongly predict good literacy skills later in life.
 Research shows that 88% of children who struggle with reading at six years of age continue to experience difficulties with reading at 12 unless they receive early identification and adequate support.
-By offering pre-reading interventions, such as those you will learn in this workshop, during the early years, we can help children build a strong foundation for good literacy skills later in life, increasing their chances of academic success and overall well-being.
+By offering pre-reading interventions, such as those you will learn in this webinar, during the early years, we can help children build a strong foundation for good literacy skills later in life, increasing their chances of academic success and overall well-being.

-In this workshop, you will learn:
+In this webinar, you will learn:

 - How autistic children learn to read.